Industry Clinical Trials

 Please use the Advance Budget Number Eligibility Tool.

 Industry-sponsored and industry-initiated human subjects research conducted by UW researchers are usually reviewed by one of the following Institutional Review Boards (IRBs):

 More information from the Human Subjects division:

-The Office of Sponsored Programs has entered into Master Clinical Trial Agreements with a large number of pharmaceutical and medical device companies conducting clinical trial research, including almost all of the major sponsors.
+The Office of Sponsored Programs has Master Clinical Trial Agreements with many pharmaceutical and medical device companies that conduct clinical trial research, including almost all of the major sponsors.

 List of Master Clinical Trial Agreements (MCTA)